Flexible Benefit Plans

 Some employers offer employees a group auto and home insurance plan.
 These plans cover employees’ cars and houses at a discounted group rate.
 Policies offered through an employer can save employees money and time, as they no longer have to shop around for their policies.

 Many companies offer their employees group legal services.
 For a monthly fee employees receive access to legal help through the provider.
 Most plans provide a specified amount of free legal aid, and then charge the employee for anything that surpasses that amount.

 Financial counseling provides employees who opt-in with one-on-one counseling with a financial professional, or group learning through seminars.

 Contact Us For more Information on Financial Counseling.

 Identity Theft Protection

-Pet insurance offers protection to your employees’ pets.
-Approximately 65% of U.S. households own a pet .
-This number shows that it is likely a significant percent of any company’s employees are pet owners.
+Pet insurance offers protection for your employees’ pets.
+Approximately 65% of U.S. households own a pet.
+This number shows that it is likely a significant percentage of any company’s employees are pet owners.
 Pet insurance offers employees coverage for, what many people consider, another member of the family.